-Made by Japanese giant Asahi Glass, Dragontrail is probably the second most popular brand with manufacturers.
+Made by Japanese giant AGC, Dragontrail is the second most popular brand among manufacturers.

 The company uses a so-called float process to create its glass, sending liquid glass over a furnace of molten tin.
 Particles are then added for strengthening before the glass is quickly cooled and sent for cutting.

-Dragontrail Glass comes in a few variants — Dragontrail, Dragontrail X, and Dragontrail Pro.
-2016’s Dragontrail Pro is the latest product, delivering 30 percent better durability against corner drops thanks to a rounded glass edge.
-Asahi adds that it should also withstand more bending than standard Dragontrail.
+Dragontrail Glass comes in a few variants, with Dragontrail, Dragontrail X, and Dragontrail Pro being the most prominent solutions.
+2016’s Dragontrail Pro delivered 30% better durability against corner drops thanks to a rounded glass edge.
+AGC added that it should also withstand more bending than standard Dragontrail.

 The cheapest solution of the lot, tempered glass, is the material of choice for many third-party screen protectors.

 According to Scientific American, tempered glass is first cut to size and then subjected to heating in a tempering oven.
 The glass is heated to just over 600 degrees Celsius (1,112 degrees Fahrenheit), followed by a blast of cold air for a few seconds.